cert-manager/website/content/next-docs/usage/ingress.md

   `spec.usages` field for the Certificate to be generated.
 Pass a string with comma-separated values i.e "key agreement,digital signature, server auth"

+- `cert-manager.io/revision-history-limit`: (optional) this annotation allows you to configure `spec.revistionHistoryLimit` field to limit the number of CertificateRequests to be kept for a Certificate.
+Minimum value is 1.
+If unset all CertificateRequests will be kept.

 ## Optional Configuration